CPSAA: Accelerating Sparse Attention using Crossbar-based Processing-In-Memory Architecture: CPSAA

 \subsection{Overview}

 Figure~\ref{architecture} shows the overview architecture of CPSAA, which contains several Tiles, and each Tile has two main parts, i.e., the peripheral components (red-dotted rectangle \circled{B}) and ReRAM arrays.
-The {\em peripheral components} (PC) contain a {\em controller} (CTRL), several Buffers, {\em Quant and De-Quant Units} (QU and DQU), one {\em Softmax Unit} (SU), one {\em Binarization Unit} (BU) and {two ReCAM arrays worked as Scheduler}.
+The {\em peripheral components} (PC) contain a {\em controller} (CTRL), several Buffers, {\em Quant and De-Quant Units} (QU and DQU), one {\em Softmax Unit} (SU), one {\em Binarization Unit} (BU), and {two ReCAM arrays worked as Scheduler}.
 The ReRAM arrays are classified as {\em read-only arrays} (ROA) and {\em write-enable arrays} (WEA).
+The parameters obtained from pre-training are evenly distributed to the read-only arrays in each tile of CPSAA.
+The tiles assigned to the same attention head communicate with each other through on-chip bus.
 Because real-world applications usually need multiple attention layers working together, we also show the input matrix from the previous layer and the output matrix to the next layer, which is the off-chip data transmission managed by the {\em data transfer controller} (DTC~\circled{A}).
 We use the circled color numbers to show the CPSAA dataflow, which is corresponded to the numbers in Figure~\ref{ourdataflow}.
 The functions of all components are as follows:

 {\bf CTRL.} The controller will generate control signals for all components in one Tile.

 {\bf Buffers.} The {\em Input Buffer} (IB) will store the input embeddings, i.e., $X$ matrices.
 The {\em Crossbar Buffer} (CB) will store the matrices generated at running time.
 The {\em address information table} (AIT) will record the address information of matrices in the ReRAM arrays, which will be useful when we need to know the location of a specific sub-matrix.